PaxSov/webler/README.md

 # webler
-Webler is a command line program where you can type in a url and get info about that url
+Webler is a command line program made with python where you can type in a url and get info about that url.

+# Progress %
+0